How to Configure a Cisco Router in GNS3 Basically

 Step 8: Configuring the Router’s Console Interface

-A Rollover Cable is used to connect to the Cisco Router.
-One end of the rollover cable has an RJ-45 connection, and the other end has a DB-9 connection.
+We use a rollover cable to connect to the Router.
+One end of the cable has an RJ-45 connector.
+The other end has a DB-9 connector.

 Rollover cable;